Hyde Park, NY: FDR And Top Chefs

 FDR Library and Museum Hyde Park NY

-This is that singular getaway that combines the best of culinary, historical and scenic experiences – all within a short drive of New York City.
+This is that singular getaway that combines the best of culinary, historical and scenic experiences – all in the Hudson River Valley, within a short drive of New York City.

 FDR National Historic Site Visitor's Center, Hyde Park, NY